Dr. Patrick M. Cronin

-Patrick M. Cronin is a Senior Advisor and Senior Director of the Asia-Pacific Security Program at the Center for a New American Security (CNAS).
-Previously, he was the Senior Director of the Institute for National Strategic Studies (INSS) at the National Defense University, where he simultaneously oversaw the Center for the Study of Chinese Military Affairs.
+Patrick M. Cronin is the Chair for Asia-Pacific Security at the Hudson Institute.
+Previously, he was the Senior Advisor and Senior Director of the Asia-Pacific Security Program at the Center for a New American Security (CNAS) and the Senior Director of the Institute for National Strategic Studies (INSS) at the National Defense University, where he simultaneously oversaw the Center for the Study of Chinese Military Affairs.

 Dr. Cronin has a rich and diverse background in both Asian-Pacific security and U.S. defense, foreign and development policy.
 Prior to leading INSS, Dr. Cronin served as the Director of Studies at the London-based International Institute for Strategic Studies (IISS).
 At the IISS, he also served as Editor of the Adelphi Papers and as the Executive Director of the Armed Conflict Database.
 Before joining IISS, Dr. Cronin was Senior Vice President and Director of Research at the Center for Strategic and International Studies (CSIS).